 If you wanna make the world a better place

 Take a look at yourself and then make a change

-These lyrics stuck with me because I believe that the one thing we have control over in this ever-changing world is our choice on how we see things.
-We choose the perspective we take on matters.
-We decide what is useful to us, what to let go of and what is worth fighting for.
+These lyrics stuck with me.
+I believe that the one thing we have control over in this ever-changing world is our choice on how we see things.
+We choose the perspective we take on matters and what is useful to us.
+We decide what to let go of and what is worth fighting for.
 We have control over how we act and how we react.

 - What is important to me?

 - How are my actions affecting the situation I am in?

 Change starts first with the person in the mirror.
 When you look in the mirror, remember that the person you see is strong and resilient.
 You have the capacity to learn, grow, adapt, change, and make a better place for you and everyone else.